rikai/jbdev/SPEC.md

   * Travis

 ## Calendar
-* Render text-based (?) calendar on site from Google Calendar
+* Fullcanlder.io can pull calendar from Google Calendar but also any source from anywhere that javascript can parse.
-* Possibly from RSS Feed?
+* Like pull data from RSS Feed will also work with some small code base.

 # Platform Choice